Crockpot Applesauce (Easy, No-Sugar Recipe)

 • Sweet apples: Fuji, Gala, Golden Delicious

-• Fresh apples (mixed varieties for best flavor)
+• Fresh apples, chopped (mixed varieties taste best)

 • A splash of water or apple cider